tanksdude/tanks-game/tanks-game/docs/ini-configuration.md

 ## UNIVERSAL

-* `GameMode` (default 0): options are 0 (normal), 1 (superfast shooting), and 2 (infinite world).
-Except that only normal mode is supported (and superfast shooting doesn't need its own "game mode")...
 * `GraphicsContext` (default "OpenGL"): options are "OpenGL", "software", and "NULL".
 Only "OpenGL" is supported...
 * `RNGSeed`: Set the seed for RNG, or blank for random.
-* `ThreadCount` (default 1): The number of total threads to use for multithreading (counting the main thread); <=0 is all cores on your system minus the number (so -2 is all but two cores).
-Performance is only somewhat better when using extra threads, as the extra threads are only used for the broad phase of collision.
+* `ThreadCount` (default 4): The number of total threads to use for multithreading (counting the main thread); <=0 is all cores on your system minus the number (so -2 is all but two cores).
+Performance is only somewhat better when using extra threads, as the extra threads are only used for the broad phase of collision, though ~20% should be possible.
+Too many threads will ruin the cache for the narrow phase, thus lower performance.
 * `ThreadTaskSize` (default 256): The minimum number of items to be worked on by each thread.
 If this is too low, then the overhead in spinning up a new thread will greatly outweigh the work it could do; too high and not all threads will do anything.

 ## MODS

 * `LoadMods` (default 1): Controls whether to load mods or not.
 * `ModSafetyChecks` (default 1): Controls whether to force checks on mods' types.
 For example, "vanilla" is reserved thanks to this setting.
-If this is set to true, playing on regular and custom levels at the same time is challenging.
+If this is turned on, playing on regular and custom levels at the same time is challenging.

 ## DEBUG

-* `PerformanceGraphEnable` (default 1): Controls whether to draw the performance graph.
+* `PerformanceGraphEnable` (default 0): Controls whether to draw the performance graph.
-* `PerformanceGraphOffset` (default 0.0): Controls the performance graph's y-offset.
+* `PerformanceGraphOffsetMultiplier` (default 0.0): Controls the performance graph's y-offset multiplier.
 0 keeps it at the bottom of the screen, 1 puts it above the screen.
 * `EnableDebugDrawing` (default 0): Controls whether to draw "debug drawings" on some objects.
-* `EnableDebugDrawingObjects` (default "patrolling_turret" "mother_turret"): Sets which objects to enable debug drawing for.
+* `EnableDebugDrawingObjects` (default "patrolling_turret" "mother_turret" "ginormous_turret"): Sets which objects to enable debug drawing for.
 * `DeveloperInsertMenuPowerAdditions` (default "special bounce" "dev" "ultrabounce" "special triple" "dev" "triple_spread" "testpower2" "testmod1" "test-power-2"): Adds certain powerups to the developer "menu".
 In groups of 3, supply the item's identifier, the power's type, and the power's name.

 ## GRAPHICS_SETTINGS